bluecatlabs/gateway-workflows/README.md

 5. Submit a pull request

 #### Community Template
-When contributing a workflow ensure that it contains a `README.md` file with at least the following content:
+When contributing a workflow ensure that it contains a `README.md` and that **each file** has the following notice header:

 ```
 Copyright YYYY BlueCat Networks (USA) Inc. and its affiliates